ALA Logo

 We offer this training from the National Council for Mental Wellbeing.
 This public education program introduces participants to risk factors and warning signs of mental health challenges, builds an understanding of their impact and provides an overview of appropriate supports.
 It teaches you how to identify, understand and respond to signs of mental illness and substance use disorders.

-In order to maintain the certification, recipients must retake the course every three years.
+To obtain the certification, recipients must attend the live instructor-led session over Zoom.
+To maintain the certification, recipients must retake the course every three years.

 Course Details